A martingale approach to continuous-time marginal structural models: Observable processes and local independence

 \subsection{Non-influence}

 We will need a notion of non-influence between observable processes.
-There are several formal definitions that are meant to capture this, see \cite{Florens}.
+There are several formal definitions that are meant to capture this; see \cite{Florens}.
 Independence, or even conditional independence, is too strong to be of interest for the method we have in mind.
 The non-influence relation we will consider is \textit{local independence}.
-Heuristically, a process $X$ is locally independent of a process $Y$ if information about the past of Y does not contribute to a better prediction of the short term behavior of X.
+Heuristically, a process $X$ is locally independent of a process $Y$ if information about the past of $Y$ does not contribute to a better prediction of the short-term behavior of $X$.

-In the setting of event history analysis, this concept has been studied thoroughly by V. Didelez, \cite{Didelez}.
-T. Schweder \cite{Schweder} used this concept in a study of composable Markov processes.
-O. Aalen et. al made use of local independence in order to study the effect of menopause on the risk of developing a certain skin disease in \cite{aalen1980}.
+In the setting of event history analysis, this concept has been studied thoroughly by Didelez~\cite{Didelez}.
+Schweder \cite{Schweder} used this concept in a study of composable Markov processes.
+Aalen \textit{et al.} made use of local independence in order to study the effect of menopause on the risk of developing a certain skin disease in \cite{aalen1980}.